-General Funds operating expenditures under the revised General Funds definition, totaled \$35.4 billion, an increase of \$4.4 billion or 14.2 percent from Fiscal Year 2017 results.
-Notable increases in spending, including supplemental appropriations for prior year costs, included \$521 million for elementary and secondary education (plus \$221 million for the State's contribution to the Chicago teachers' pension system), \$1.6 billion for the Department of Healthcare and Family Services, \$814 million for the Department of Corrections and an increase in General Funds pension contribution appropriations of \$63 million (reduced from original estimates as described in APPENDIX E - PENSION AND OTHER POST EMPLOYMENT BENEFITS - 2017 Legislation Modifying Pension Structure).
-Additionally, the Fiscal Year 2018 General Funds amount includes General Revenue Fund appropriations of \$1.9 billion for State employee and retiree health insurance which was not covered by a General Revenue Fund appropriation in Fiscal Year 2017.
+General Funds operating expenditures (including spending from appropriations and excluding transfers out of the General Funds, including debt service) under the revised General Funds definition, totaled \$35.409 billion, an increase of \$4.393 billion or 14.2 percent from Fiscal Year 2017 results.
+Notable increases in spending, including supplemental appropriations for prior year costs, included \$521 million for elementary and secondary education (plus \$221 million for the State's contribution to the Chicago Teachers' Pension System), \$1.6 billion for the Department of Healthcare and Family Services, \$814 million for the Department of Corrections and an increase in General Funds pension contribution appropriations of \$63 million (reduced from original estimates as described in APPENDIX E-PENSION AND OTHER POST EMPLOYMENT BENEFITS-"2017 LEGISLATION MODIFYING PENSION STRUCTURE").
+Additionally, the Fiscal Year 2018 General Funds amount includes General Revenue Fund appropriations of \$1.858 billion for State employee and retiree health insurance which was not covered by a General Revenue Fund appropriation in Fiscal Year 2017.

-Statutory transfers out of the General Funds declined by \$1.8 billion to \$582 million in Fiscal Year 2018 from actual Fiscal Year 2017 results primarily due to a switch to direct deposits of the State's local government revenue sharing portions of income and sales taxes into other State funds instead of the prior practice of depositing them into the General Funds and transferring them out to the other State funds. \$1.6 billion of local government revenue sharing was direct deposited in Fiscal Year 2018 to other State funds which previously would have been deposited first into the General Funds before transfer to the other State funds.
-Debt service for GO Bonds, including pension bonds, totaled \$2.4 billion from the General Funds, an increase of \$137 million (6.1% increase from Fiscal Year 2017).
-Additionally, Fiscal Year 2018 included debt service transfers totaling \$527 million for Section 7.6 Bonds and transfers to other State funds for interfund borrowing repayment of \$128 million.
+Statutory transfers out of the General Funds declined by \$1.803 billion to \$582 million in Fiscal Year 2018 from actual Fiscal Year 2017 results primarily due to a switch to direct deposits of the State's local government revenue sharing portions of income and sales taxes into other State funds instead of the prior practice of depositing them into the General Funds and transferring them out to the other State funds. \$1.601 billion of local government revenue sharing was direct deposited in Fiscal Year 2018 to other State funds which previously would have been deposited first into the General Funds before transfer to the other State funds.
+Debt service for GO Bonds, including pension bonds and Section 7.6 Bonds, totaled \$2.899 billion from the General Funds, an increase of \$664 million (29.7% increase from Fiscal Year 2017). \$527 million of such amount resulted from the issuance of the Section 7.6 Bonds during Fiscal Year 2018.
+Additionally, the State transferred \$128 million to other State funds to repay interfund borrowing in excess of base transfers.